smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 15th to 19th October

-* Install SQL Server and Postgres databases on WSRIF; install and configure RIF tomcat application; install UK and US data; test;
+* Install SQL Server and Postgres databases on WSRIF; install and configure RIF tomcat application;
+* Install UK and US data; tune, test;
+* Found issue with postcode points - not being added to the map;
+* Fixed postcode lookup issues in *rif_pg/mssql_process_centroids.sql*;
+* SQL Server reports the percentage of population weighted centroids incorrectly;